Posted on by Damien

 Corporate bonds are essentially loans to companies paying you an interest payment (a coupon) and your original loan amount back at an agreed date.
 The riskier the company the more likely they are to default, so the greater you potential return by way of compensation.
 But as ever with greater risk comes the potential for greater loss.

 At the safest end of the spectrum we have Gilts (which are loans to the UK Government) through to investment grade bonds (companies with good credit ratings) through to non-investment grade and high-yield bonds (loans to companies with poorer credit ratings).
-Like equities it is possible to hold bonds directly and a number of companies (such as Tesco) have even marketed their bonds directly to the public.
+Like equities it is possible to hold bonds directly and a number of companies have even marketed their bonds directly to the public.

 Bonds are deemed lower risk than equities and their typical annual return over 19 years has been around 2.5%.
 But as ever past performance is no guide to future returns.